-Richard Thaler is Professor of Economics and Behavioral Science at the Graduate School of Business, University of Chicago, and Director of the GSB’s Center for Decision Research.
+Richard Thaler is Professor of Economics and Behavioral Science at the University of Chicago Booth School of Business, and Director of the GSB’s Center for Decision Research.
 He is also Research Associate at the National Bureau of Economic Research where he co-directs the Behavioral Economics Project.
 Thaler is considered by many to be the inventor of the field of behavioral economics, which integrated psychological research with economic theory.
 The author of numerous academic articles, Thaler has written on a wide variety of subjects, from savings and investing to marketing, decision making, and financial markets.
 Recent papers have included an investigation of contestant behavior on the popular game show Deal or No Deal, and an analysis of the National Football League draft.
 He is also a principal in Fuller and Thaler Asset Management Inc., which puts the lessons of behavioral finance to work in equities markets.
 Richard Thaler is the coauthor with Cass Sunstein of Nudge: Improving Decisions about Health, Wealth, and Happiness.

 [Bio adapted from his website, Nudges.org.]